menicgiulia/FoodProX-FPro-Score-Generation/README.md

 We deliberately avoided exhaustive hyperparameter tuning for two reasons.
 First, the labeled reference set is relatively large compared with the number of nutrient features, and the random-forest model already achieves strong cross-validated discrimination across NOVA classes.
 Second, hyperparameter tuning would require withholding additional data or introducing a nested model-selection layer, whereas our priority was to expose the model to as much labeled information as possible to improve the stability and resolution of the FPro probability surface.

-This decision is also supported by previous FoodProX analyses and by sensitivity checks in the present implementation, which showed that random-forest performance and FPro behavior were stable across reasonable hyperparameter choices.
+This decision is also supported by previous FoodProX analyses and by sensitivity checks in the present implementation, which showed that random-forest performance and FPro behavior were stable across a wide range of hyperparameter choices.
 In particular, allowing deeper trees did not materially change cross-validated AUC or average precision across the evaluated model variants.
 We therefore retained a single fixed configuration for all models to ensure comparability across nutrient panels and training-set definitions.

 ## Installation